GerganaAtanasova/Java-Advanced/README.md

 # Java-Advanced
-Solving problems from my training in the Soft Uni course Java Advanced
+Solving problems from my training in the Soft Uni courses Java Advanced and Java OOP